-The vision for the future of Kensington & Chelsea is based on what you have told us.
+The vision for the future of Kensington and Chelsea is based on what you have told us.
 During 2001 we spoke to local residents, businesses, public agencies, voluntary groups and community organisations to discuss priorities for the future.

-- You want Kensington & Chelsea to achieve the best possible balance between providing a quality residential environment and responding positively and creatively to the demands of being at the heart of a major world city. - You want good information about local services and services to provide choice and to cater for all members of the community.
+- You want Kensington and Chelsea to achieve the best possible balance between providing a quality residential environment and responding positively and creatively to the demands of being at the heart of a major world city. - You want good information about local services, and services that provide choice and cater for all members of the community.
 You want local services to work together and to be more co-ordinated. - You want a greener Borough that has more trees and green spaces and that also exploits the potential of improved public transport, more recycling and green energies to reduce pollution, noise and congestion. - You recognise that many things can help to make people feel healthy (not just what doctors or local health services do) and you want all services to recognise how they can help to improve local peoples' health. - You want well-balanced neighbourhood communities which recognise the unique qualities of different areas of the Borough and in which all residents play an active role.
-You recognise the importance of affordable housing for people on low incomes and the challenge this poses in a Borough like ours. - You want communities that are safe in which to live, work and play, where all services understand the impact of their actions on how safe you feel. - You want a Borough that has good learning, leisure and cultural facilities that enhance and enrich peoples lives and from which everyone can benefit. - You want successful local businesses that provide employment and you want good training and educational opportunities to ensure that local people are well skilled.
+You recognise the importance of affordable housing for people on low incomes and the challenge this poses in a Borough like ours. - You want communities that are safe in which to live, work and play, where all services understand the impact of their actions on how safe you feel. - You want learning, leisure and cultural facilities everyone can benefit from and which enhance and enrich people's lives. - You want successful local businesses that provide employment and you want good training and educational opportunities to ensure that local people are well skilled.

 Your vision sets a major challenge for us all.
 In the next six chapters we set out how, by working together, we can begin to create the kind of future we all want.
-Each chapter has both short and long-term targets that will contribute to achieving this vision as well as an honest view of some of the difficult challenges we shall face on the way.